ModaOperandi/agora/recommendations/queues.md

 <img src="../images/spec-workflow.png">

+API CI pipeline produces versioned client library with respect to spec versions.
+This provides versioning for queue messages schemas.

 ### Goldfish

 When starting new service either akka or cats producer/consumer code could be scaffolded.
-Scaffolded code is not maintained by any tool - once generated service developers are responsible for maintenaning it.
+Scaffolded code is not maintained by any tool (opposite to generated code) - once generated service developers are responsible for maintenaning it.
 Goldfish command line tool is intended for such kind of scaffolding as it's capable of creating unified CI/CD pipeline and everything required to deploy scaffolded services into the platform.

+Scaffolding service code, besides models types, allows to support both akka and cats based approaches.
+Code that is needed to produce/consume queue messages is relatively small compared to models types definitions.